 How can I challenge my proposed new rent?

-If you wish to challenge the proposed rent review you must refer a dispute to the Residential Tenancies Board within 28 days and continue paying the current rent until the RTB issue a Determination Order.
+A person may wish to challenge the proposed rent review you must refer a dispute to the Residential Tenancies Board within 28 days.
+Meanwhile, you continue paying the current rent until the RTB issue a Determination Order.

-If you decide not to challenge the increase in rent and give notice to leave it is important to note that you will be liable to pay the new rent from its commencement date and if you fail to do so the landlord may seek to make deductions from, or retain your deposit to cover the lost rent.
+You may decide not to challenge the increase and hand in the notice.
+It is important to note that you will be liable to pay the new rent from its commencement date.
+If you fail to do so the landlord may seek to make deductions from, or retain your deposit to cover the lost rent.

-If you are unsure about your landlords proposed new rent and think that it is above market value you can try negotiating with him/her and failing that and an agreement cannot be reached you can refer the matter to the Residential Tenancies Board
+If you are unsure about your landlords proposed new rent and think that it is above market value you can try negotiating with him/her.
+Furthermore, if that fails and an agreement cannot be reached you can refer the matter to the Residential Tenancies Board